defarloa1-alt/railweb/README.md

 Project owner: Tony DeFarlo
 File an issue or open a discussion for questions.
-# railweb

-Railweb is a collection of reference material, converters, and prototypes for model-railroad hobbyists and tooling.

-This repository includes a small prototype for Readwise→Audio enrichment and a Sensory DevOps manifesto describing principles for observable, auditable multi-sensory pipelines.

-- Sensory DevOps Manifesto: `docs/Sensory-DevOps-Manifesto.md`
-- Prototype: `prototype/readwise_audio/`

 See `tools/README.md` for utilities and `.github/pull_request_template.md` for PR guidance.